Aim and Scope

 The cover letter accompanying the manuscript must specify the type of manuscript and include statements on ethical issues and conflicts of interest, and complete contact information for the corresponding author.

 Author Information Page

-The author information page should contain all of the following information: manuscript title, full names of all authors and their affiliations where the work was performed, a running title (less than 50 characters including spaces), and the contact information for the corresponding author including the complete postal address, telephone number, fax number, and email address.
+The author information page should contain all of the following information: manuscript title, full names of all authors and their affiliations where the work was performed, a running title (less than 50 characters including spaces), and the contact information for the corresponding author including the complete postal address, telephone number, fax number, email address, and ORCID (Open Researcher and Contributor ID) of all authors.
 When there are multiple authors with multiple affiliations, these can be referenced using lower-case superscript letters in the order in which they appear (e.g., “a,b,c”).
 Titles should be short, specific, and informative.
 Acknowledgements and sources of funding should be stated on this page under appropriate subheadings.
 All potential conflicts of interest of the authors must also be reported on this page.

 The title page is considered the first page of the manuscript.
 It should contain the title, running title, number of characters in the title, number of words in the manuscript (excluding references, tables, and figure legends), number of figures, and number of tables.
 The total number of figures and tables combined should not exceed seven in an Original Article.
 Do not include author information on the title page for a blind peer review.
 The author names should not appear on this page.